 Well the answer (today at least) is currently in draft form – NIST SP 800-171B, and the concept of overlays used in SP 800-82 to enhance NIST CSF controls for usage with critical infrastructure.
 The first document sticks to the same terminology used to cluster capabilities and domains, but it has several sections for each item within it (where applicable) to discuss challenges, and the logic/solutions for each.
 Additionally, there is typically a hyperlink to cross-reference related NIST special publications to help readers find and be aware that additional reference documentation can be used.

 In particular, some of the most noticeable areas to explore are related to:

 - Reducing the extent of malicious code propagation

 - Disrupting attack surfaces

 - Convergent and future technologies (e.g., IoT/IIoT)

-Regardless of whether other documents exist previously, or that contractors might be looking for a one stop shop for DoD CMMP – the answer is that it will be a series of several documents in order to be able to answer these assessments on the surface.
+Regardless of whether other documents previously existed, or that contractors might be looking for a one stop shop for DoD CMMP, the answer is that it will be a series of several documents in order to be able to answer these assessments on the surface.
 And as for asset owners, or product vendors, reaching some of these targets are lower and of less importance when compared to many of the SP 800-171 requirements because high-level requirements leave room to interpretation, and implementation errors.

-In fact, the higher level frameworks do not tell a product owner how to actually engineer for security and actually reduce risks related to cyber-enabled threats.
-However, I’m not saying any of these frameworks or guidelines are wrong.
-On the contrary, I believe NIST CSF, 800-82 & 800-171 could be easily mapped TOGETHER to provide a more comprehensive level of definition & description than that contained in the CMMP today.
-Oh and by the way – this is easily implemented in the Verve Security Platform through our extensible approach to reporting.
+In fact, the higher-level frameworks do not tell a product owner how to engineer for security or reduce risks related to cyber-enabled threats.
+I’m not saying any of these frameworks or guidelines are wrong.
+On the contrary, I believe NIST CSF, 800-82 & 800-171 could be easily mapped together to provide a more comprehensive level of definition and description than that contained in the CMMP today.